 The laws in BC provide for unpaid leaves of absence, where an employee can take time off without pay and still have their job waiting for them when they get back.
 We explain personal and family leaves and sick leave, and offer tips on how to ask for a leave.

 The amount of leave varies, depending on the type of leave.
-Employees get three days of unpaid leave each year if they can't work due to personal illness or injury (note: this is new).
+Employees get three days of unpaid leave each year if they can't work due to personal illness or injury (note: this was new in 2020).
 They also get five days of unpaid leave per year to care for someone in their immediate family.
 They get between 16 to 36 weeks to care for a family member (depending on their age) that is critically ill.
-Whether COVID-19 qualifies as “critically ill” is not certain.

 Note that these rules only cover “employees,” not contractors or gig-economy workers.